OPT-Engine: Benchmarking the Limits of LLMs in Optimization Modeling via Complexity Scaling: OPT-Engine: Taxonomy and Pipeline Framework

 \section{OPT-Engine: Taxonomy and Pipeline Framework}

-\subsection{OPT-Engine: Benchmark Taxonomy}
+\subsection{OPT-Engine: Benchmark Taxonomy.}

 As shown in {\cref{fig:tax}}, the OPT-Engine framework encompasses ten canonical problem classes that cover the breadth of real-world optimization categories essential to Operations Research (OR) applications.
 Specifically, the framework is structured into two primary categories: 1.) \textbf{Linear programming (LP).} This family comprises five optimization problem classes, including the inventory problem, the portfolio allocation problem, the production problem, the transportation problem, and the pollution control problem.
-These classes are especially chosen to evaluate the LLMs' capacity to formulate and solve problems under continuous resource and uncertainty constraints.
 2.) \textbf{Mixed-integer programming (MIP).} This category includes five combinatorial optimization classes with integer or binary constraints: the traveling salesman problem (TSP), the knapsack problem, the bin packing problem, the job-shop scheduling problem and the minimum-cost network flow problem.
-These problems are critical to investigate the LLMs' proficiency in formulating and solving the intricate logical, sequencing, and precedence constraints required for combinatorial decision-making.

-Crucially, the framework is designed to generate problem instances with controllable and scalable complexity.
+Crucially, the framework is designed to generate problem instances with scalable and controllable complexity.
 For each problem class, the difficulty of a generated problem instance is modulated by tuning specific structural parameters.
-For example, TSP difficulty can scale with the number of cities $N_{\text{cities}}$, while portfolio allocation problems can scale with the number of assets $N_{\text{assets}}$ and corresponding constraint sets.
+For example, the difficulty of the TSP can scale with the number of cities $N_{\text{cities}}$, while the portfolio allocation problems can scale with the number of assets $N_{\text{assets}}$.
 This design enables fine-grained and systematic evaluation across difficulty levels, thereby facilitating rigorous tests of LLMs' ability to generalize across the full range of problem scale and constraint density.